 The story and photographs are shared by the Trust with kind permission from Ernest's nephew, Roger Fogg and family.

-Private Ernest Fogg, 2nd Battalion of the Gloucestershire Regiment died 7 June 1944, aged 29.
+Private Ernest Fogg, 2nd Battalion, Gloucestershire Regiment died 7 June 1944, aged 29.

 Uncle Ern was the eldest of three brothers born around the time of the First World War to Ernest and Eliza Fogg.
 The family had their roots and origins in an area of Bristol called 'The Dings'.
 They grew up surrounded by many of their family and friends in a close-knit community.
 The brothers all went to the same schools, played football, went on holidays, dated girls, went on camping trips and cycle rides to the Mendips and the surrounding countryside.